Our Research Objectives

 in the European Neighbourhood

-This phase will comprehensively analyse democracy support and contestation practices in the EU's Neighbourhoods and aims to scrutinise four categories of democracy support and contestation practices:
+This phase comprehensively analysed democracy support and contestation practices in the EU's Neighbourhoods and aimed to scrutinise four categories of democracy support and contestation practices:

 - practices of local democratic politics in the Eastern and Southern Neighbourhoods;